-Performance standards for separation, storage tank and flare equipment.
+E. Performance standards for separation, storage tank and flare equipment.

-(1) The operator shall design completion and production separation equipment and storage tanks for maximum anticipated throughput and pressure to maximize hydrocarbon recovery and minimize waste waste waste stabling and vapor accumulation.
+(1) The operator shall design completion and production separation equipment and storage tanks for maximum anticipated throughput and pressure to minimize waste.

-(2) The operator shall equip of a permanent storage tank associated with production operations that is routed to a flare or control device that is installed after {effective date of rule} shall equip the storage tank with an automatic gauging system that reduces the venting of natural gas.
+(2) The operator of a permanent storage tank associated with production operations that is routed to a flare or control device installed after {effective date of rule} shall equip the storage tank with an automatic gauging system that reduces the venting of natural gas.

-(3) The operator shall combust natural gas in a flare stack that is properly sized, and designed, for, and operated for complete and continuous combustion of gases sent to the flare at, maximum efficiency.
+(3) The operator shall combust natural gas in a flare stack that is properly sized, designed, and operated for complete and continuous combustion of gases sent to the flare.